All Episodes

 You're back in action.

-Yes, I would appear so.
+Yes, it would appear so.

 I'm glad to hear it.

-I've been listening for about six months, and this is the first time I've gotten through.
+New to the program, listen for about six months, and this is the first time I've gotten through.

 Okay.